Nico-Chico/connect4-game-vs-minimax-algorithm/README.md

-# Connect4 game vs Minimax algorithm

-Connect4 game implemented on C++ with possibility of Player vs Machine, Player vs Player and Machine vs Machine.
-Machine IA consist on a Minimax Algorithm with Alpha-Beta Prunning

 <!-- THIS FILE IS ON MARKDOWN FORMAT.
 PLEASE READ IT ON GITLAB REPO: "https://gitlab.com/Nico_Chico/backtraking-algorithm-for-sudoku"
 YOU CAN ALSO USE A PROPER .MD VISOR TO READ IT OR CONVERT TO PDF -->

-# Backtraking Algorithm for Sudoku

-*Laboratory 3, Introduction to Artificial Intelligence*

-This is the third **laboratory work** of the **Introduction to Artificial Intelligence** 2020 course in the Computer Science program from **Politechnika Wrocławska** University.
+# Connect4 game vs Minimax algorithm

+Connect4 game for Linux Terminal implemented on C++ with possibility of Player vs Machine, Player vs Player and Machine vs Machine.
+Machine IA consist on a Minimax Algorithm with Alpha-Beta Prunning

-The objective is getting familiar with Minimax algorithm and alpha-beta pruning using it to play a game.
-The game selected is Connect 4. (https://en.wikipedia.org/wiki/Connect_Four)
+The objective of this project is getting familiar with Minimax algorithm and alpha-beta pruning using it to play a game.
+The game selected is Connect Four (also called as "four in a line"). (https://en.wikipedia.org/wiki/Connect_Four)

 The project has been entirely developed in C++ language.